Rundiz-WP/okv-oauth/readme.txt

 * Rename namespace, variables, options, etc to match plugin slug.
 * Update escape on display PHP.
+* When you update to this version, please update permalink by go to Settings > Permalinks > and click Save Changes.
+This will not change anything but it will be flush the rewrite rules to let them update.

 Previous version updates:
 Please read on changelog.md